Elizabeth Nalugemwa: Early life and education

 Nalugemwa was born on 16 October 1994 and grew up in Masaka District with a single mother of six children who was a coffee farmer and seller.
 She studied an Advanced Certificate in Business Administration at Mutessa Royal University, Diploma in Business Administration at Nsamizi Training Institute of Social Development in Mpigi District.
 After attaining her diploma, she moved to Kampala in search of employment opportunities.

 She realized that the majority of the coffee brands found in supermarkets are imported and cost a lot more per kilogram than farmers receive.
 She started by roasting coffee beans in a skilled manner on a charcoal stove for sale in Kampala then a link opened up an opportunity to the Consortium for enhancing University Responsiveness to Agribusiness Development Limited(CURAD) which incubated and supported her startup as it was through coffee processing and packaging.

-In 2017 Kyaffe Farmers Coffee was born and was able to acquire its own coffee farm in 2019.
+In 2017, Kyaffe Farmers Coffee was born at the Social Innovation Academy and was able to acquire its own coffee farm in 2019.